nyttikord/gokord/README.md

 - the code base does not follow Go recommendations (and it has many spelling mistakes in its docs)
 - [maintainers do not want to upgrade Go and libraries used to a newer version fixing 4 CVE](https://github.com/bwmarrin/discordgo/pull/1528)

+Check the [ROADMAP](/ROADMAP.md) for more information.

 [![Go Reference](https://pkg.go.dev/badge/github.com/nyttikord/gokord.svg)](https://pkg.go.dev/github.com/nyttikord/gokord) [![CI](https://github.com/nyttikord/gokord/actions/workflows/ci.yml/badge.svg)](https://github.com/nyttikord/gokord/actions/workflows/ci.yml)

 <img align="right" alt="DiscordGo logo" src="docs/img/discordgo.svg" width="400">

 Gokord is a [Go](https://golang.org/) package that provides low level bindings to the [Discord](https://discord.com/) chat client API.
-DiscordGo has nearly complete support for all the Discord API endpoints, websocket interface, and voice interface.
+Gokord has nearly complete support for all the Discord API endpoints, websocket interface, and voice interface.

 <!--
-If you would like to help the Discordgo package please use [this link](https://discord.com/oauth2/authorize?client_id=173113690092994561&scope=bot) to add the official DiscordGo test bot **dgo** to your server.
+If you would like to help the Gokord package please use [this link](https://discord.com/oauth2/authorize?client_id=173113690092994561&scope=bot) to add the official Gokord test bot **dgo** to your server.
 This provides indispensable help to this project.
 -->